Aboriginal peoples’ name

 The Aboriginal people of the Perth area belong to the southwest region and are referred to by various names.
 The best known are Nyoongar, Nyungar, Noongar, Wajuk and Wudjari.
-The country along the Swan River was rich and allowed a high density of Aboriginal people.
+However, the variations of “Nyoongar” appear to be wrong.

 Life, contact and war